pema99/Shaderception/README.md

 A tool to run the compiler outside of Unity is [here](https://github.com/pema99/shaderception-standalone).

+Thanks to Vistanz for adding AudioLink support!

+# Dependencies
+For the compiler and language:
+- Udon
+- UdonSharp
+- AudioLink (soft dependency, see VM.shader)
+- CyanEmu (optional)

+For the example scene:
+- z3y's VertexColorPens
+- USharpVideo

 # Example program
 Here is a small raymarcher that is capable at running at interactive speeds in the VM.